Alaska

 Bummer!

-This trip is no longer available but don't go anywhere.
-Check out our active teams!
+This trip is not currently accepting registrations, but don't go anywhere.
+Check out our other trips, you may still find the one for you!

 Alaska may be part of the USA but there is something they know that many of us in the “lower 48” don’t; Alaska has a culture all its own!
 Most people have an independent, outdoorsy, “I can do it” approach to life, not to mention the impact that the indigenous people’s unique culture has on the state.
 Alaska is a perfect fit for Royal Servants’ first transition into domestic ministry in 20 years while maintaining its focus on cross-cultural missions.